tonymugen/sampleSNPs/README.md

 # Timing

-Expanding the _timingTrials.tar.gz_ archive will generate a directory with separate software, depending only on random.cpp and .hpp, that performs analyses of execution time using Vitter's Method D and Method S. There is a README.md file that explains how to compile and run these analyses.
+Expanding the _timingTrials.tar.gz_ archive will generate a directory with separate software, depending only on random.cpp and .hpp, that performs analyses of execution time using Vitter's Method D and Method S. The README.md file included there explains how to compile and run these analyses.

+# Citing this work

+The paper describing this work is available, and can be referenced, from [bioRxiv](https://www.biorxiv.org/content/early/2017/11/17/220871) and [arXiv](https://arxiv.org/abs/1711.06325).